steadman1/ponder-feature-bug-tracker/README.md

 # Ponder Bug and Feature Tracker - README

 Welcome to the Ponder Bug and Feature Tracker!
-This README provides guidelines on how you can use our GitHub Issues to report bugs and suggest features for Ponder.
-Your contributions are invaluable in making Ponder a robust and user-friendly tool.
+This README provides guidelines on how you can use our GitHub Issues page to report bugs and suggest features for Ponder.
+Your contributions are invaluable in the development of Ponder as a robust and user-friendly app.

 ## Getting Started